 What is your company’s version of The Bubble Parade?

-Can you identify a pain point in your buyer’s process.. and turn it into a high point?
+Can you identify a pain point in your buyer’s process... and then turn it into a high point?

 How can you involve your employees in the process of doing something heroic for your customer?

 If you can find even just one way to engage your customers emotionally, you can switch them from avoidance to attraction.
 (Asher has already asked when we can go back to the hospital for another play date.)

 How are you going to apply this to your own company or within your own team?